jzerbe/jzerbe.github.com/_posts/2010-03-27-qwest-actiontec-gt701-wg-ppoe-openwrt.md

 ---
 I was having a difficult time yesterday trying to get my new [OpenWRT](http://openwrt.org/) install working on my Qwest DSL line.
 Here is how I got things working.
-I have yet to get the wireless interface working with WPA, I've just been using a different wireless access point I had lying around.
+I have yet to get the wireless interface working with WPA, I\'ve just been using a different wireless access point I had lying around.

 Telnet into your gateway before flashing it and `cat /proc/[###]/cmdline` (where ### is the process number of pppd), this will get you the exact command used, along with the user/password that your gateway is using to